 Customers appear to have responded well to these branding initiatives.
 Costa, Starbucks, and Cafe’ Nero were the three largest coffee shop chains in the United Kingdom as of December 2015.
 Costa had 1922 locations, Starbucks had 849, and Cafe’ Nero had 620.
 This represents 53% of the branded coffee shop market, but only 17% of the total number of specialty coffee outlets in the United Kingdom, which totals 20,728.

-Allegra Strategies, the most carefully following market research firm in the coffee business, has been following the growth of the United Kingdom Coffee market since 1997 and has graciously provided the data on which the following study of United Kingdom consumer habits is based (Allegra, 2016).
+Allegra Strategies, the most carefully followed market research firm in the coffee business, has been following the growth of the United Kingdom Coffee market since 1997 and has graciously provided the data on which the following study of United Kingdom consumer habits is based (Allegra, 2016).
 Since Allegra began tracking the industry, the number of establishments offering specialty coffee, defined as handcrafted espresso-based drinks, has more than tripled.

 Building specialty coffee